Total Productive Maintenance in practice

 In a traditional organization the introduction of ‘autonomous task teams’ or ’product teams’ with clear goals and purposes is a helpful and effective tool.
 Each team is responsible for the final result, either a product or a group of products.

-A second prerequisite for the successfulness of autonomous teams is that the members of each team have sufficient information about and understanding of the problem.
+An other prerequisite for the successfulness of autonomous teams is that the members of each team have sufficient information about and understanding of the problem.
 They will need support and trust to take their responsibilities independently.
 Although this prerequisite seems to be logically based upon the first step, traditional managers experience it as a revolution.

 Letting go of the traditional –based upon central decision- systems requires guts.